sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
-> Only image medias are supported for Instagram cards.
+> Only image media are supported for Instagram cards.

 #### Carousel Messages